WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Play-the-game-trinket/README.md

 # Step 3 - Playing the game - trinket

-In this step we'll add the code to get a basic game up and running between *you* and *the computer*.
+In this step we'll add the code to get a basic game between *you* and *the computer* up and running.
 Later we'll write code so that the computer can work out who won, and keep the score in case you want to play more than once.

 To do this we'll have to rearrange some of the code we've already written and organise it into Python ***functions***.